tuhouwang/NM-CT/README.md

 **`NM_CT_readme`, Jul.
 5, 2020, Houwang Tu, NUDT**

-The program `NM_CT.m` computes the range-independent modal acoustic field using the Chebyshev-Tau spectral method (`NM_CT`).
+The program `NM_CT.m` computes the range-independent modal acoustic field in Fig.1 using the Chebyshev-Tau spectral method (`NM_CT`).
 The method is described in the article (H. Tu, Y. Wang, Q. Lan et al., A Chebyshev-Tau spectral method for normal modes of underwater sound propagation with a layered marine environment, https://doi.org/10.1016/j.jsv.2020.115784).